 Chinmayi Arun pointed towards the need for creating accountability: an ombudsman system was removed from the Aadhaar regulation before it was passed.
 “One of the things to watch out for in the new data protection law is this similar tendency to use data protection and privacy almost like a PR strategy in the legislation, but not to create actual accountability.
 The question we should keep asking ourselves is: who do we go to if something should happen?
 A single company does not hold its own data.
 It subcontracts it to one person who subcontracts it to someone else.
 There needs to be clear accountability that is accessible to the average citizen.
 Litigation is expensive in India, and that’s something to bear in mind when we’re building consumer oriented framework.”

 Active investigations and monitoring

-She also pointed towards reg-tech (regulation-tech), where “If you have a way that people are holding databases, and a reg-tech can come in and can directly talk to your database.
-The Reserve Bank already does this with banks.
-They do a supervision and a framework, and that’s how they figure out that this bank is in trouble.
-It’s all secret because we don’t want to have a run on anybody, but a similar thing could happen for systemically important databases.”
+She also pointed towards reg-tech (regulation-tech), where “If you have a way that people are holding databases, and a reg-tech can come in.
+The regulator could potentially observe the manner in which firms are holding databases, and utilise a reg-tech solution that would enable them to directly talk to databases.
+The Reserve Bank [of India] already does this to some extent with banks.
+They have a supervision framework, and look at data, and that’s how they figure out that this bank is in trouble.
+It’s all sensitive and confidential because we don’t want to have a run on anybody, but a similar thing could happen for systemically important databases.”